What is it?

 Why do it?

 i) For the challenge of doing something original.
-Most things have been invented, indeed self-balancing machines have been invented.
 Segway skateboards have been invented in principle BUT there is huge room for improvement.

 ii) Making something that is practical and intuitive to ride is quite a challenge in terms of both electronics/software and fabrication/packaging.
 Cannot all be done on a computer.
 Eventually you have to actually build something then incrementally improve it.
 Despite the myth of "Eureka" moments, the truth is that this is how most innovations come about, by slow incremental development and hard work.
 Edison did not invent the lightbulb.
 He developed the first practical lightbulb.

 There are a large number of pages in this.
-This is deliberate, if you are serious about building one then you need every single step documented with no gaps.
+This is deliberate, if you are serious about building one then you need every single step documented.

 I have documented all my machines both good and bad on another website here:

-I have a page of links to dozens of other self-balancing projects from around the world here:
+Links to dozens of other self-balancing projects from around the world here (needs an update soon):